Strider-CD/strider/README.md

 _Note: Installing on OS X might require XCode to be installed._

-- The package `krb5-devel`/`libkrb5-dev` might have to be installed to resolve Kerbros related build issues on some systems.
+- The package `krb5-devel`/`libkrb5-dev` might have to be installed to resolve Kerberos related build issues on some systems.

 ## Running on Infrastructure